 Norm’s vision of the two-acre plot dedicated to Sam McCrory in 1964 of formal gardens and an arboretum morphed the gardens into a place of tranquility, beauty, and happiness that will be enjoyed by all community members and visitors for years to come.

 Norm passed away December 31st, 2020.
-His memory and commitment to McCrory Gardens will be honored at the 33rd Annual Garden Party Friday August 6th at 6:00pm.
+His memory and commitment to McCrory Gardens was honored at the 33rd Annual Garden Party.

 This year the Garden Party will include classes, workshops, tours, live music, food and of course SDSU ice cream.
 See a full schedule of events for the party here.